Flu Claims 27-Year-Old Fitness Trainer's Life

-COLLEYVILLE (CBSDFW.COM) – Influenza A (H1N1) killed a 27-year-old man who friends say was the picture of health.
+COLLEYVILLE (CBSDFW.COM) – The flu virus killed a 27-year-old man who friends say was the picture of health.

-Jeremy Westerman coached health and fitness, choosing a profession in personal training as a way to give back.
+Jeremy Westerman coached health and fitness at 24-Hour Fitness, choosing a profession in personal training as a way to give back.
 “He said, ‘Dad, this is another way of me helping other people.
-I want to help people, and I know I can,’ ” recalled Jeremy’s father, Marty Westerman.
+I want to help people, and I know I can,'” recalled Jeremy’s father, Marty Westerman.

 Jeremy’s parents said he began feeling lethargic and nauseated a few months ago.
 On January 2, he became violently ill and went to bed after spiking a high fever.